 The Southeastern Raptor Center at Auburn University offers plans for building nestboxes for screech owls and for barn owls.

 The Owl Research Institute is based at the Ninepipes Center for Wildlife Research and Education in Montana.
 Lots of information on owls may be found under the "Research" link.
 Look for the Owl ID Guide as well.

 The Whitefish Point Bird Observatory is a major hawk and owl observatory on Michigan's Upper Peninsula, with hawk, waterbird, songbird and owl counts and owl banding during spring and fall migrations.
 Look for their photo album of juvenile Saw-whet Owls.

-Other raptor centers may be found listed at O.W.L.
-Links maintained by the Orphaned Wildlife Rehabilitation Society of Canada, and at Places to Go: Raptors compiled by Paul Frost.
+Raptor centers in the United Kingdom may be found listed at Places to Go: Raptors compiled by Paul Frost.

 The International Festival of Owls is "the only full-weekend, all-owl event in North America!" featuring the World Owl Hall of Fame.